Wilderness First Responder Certification Course

 Course arrival and start dates

-Students should plan on arriving to the Ranch no later than 8 a.m. on the morning of the first day of the class (August 2).
-We encourage students to arrive the night before (August 1).
-The night of August 1 is included in the cost of the class.
-Sunday, August 6 is a day off to enjoy the Ranch and its surroundings, study and rest.
+Students should plan on arriving to the Ranch no later than 8 a.m. on the morning of the first day of the class .
+We encourage students to arrive the night before.
+The night before the first day of the class is included in the cost of the class.
+Sunday is a day off to enjoy the Ranch and its surroundings, study and rest.

 course departure and end dates

-The class wraps up in the afternoon on August 10.
-Most students will depart in the morning on August 11.
-Sunday, August 6 is a day off to enjoy the Ranch and its surroundings, study and rest.
+The class wraps up in the afternoon of the 10th day of the class (August 13).
+Most students will depart on the morning after.
+Sunday is a day off to enjoy the Ranch and its surroundings, study and rest.

 Includes all food (except Sunday dinner when we eat at the local restaurant), lodging and instruction.